Your Guide to Business’ Latest MVP: The Minimum Viable Product

 One reason we think that they’re especially useful is that you can easily customize them for your audience.
 When you build a video in parts, you can add introductions and conclusions to core components, so your audience gets what is most relevant to them.

 For instance, if your MVP saves people time, you’d tell a business owner that it frees them up to focus on sales, while you’d tell a parent that it gives them more time to enjoy with their family.
 They’re minor changes but can have a substantial impact.

 When you’re ready to make these engaging videos and want a simple set of tools to help you craft and customize, it’s time to sign up for a free trial of CloudApp.
-It’s product-worthy access to amazing features like screen recording, GIF creation, and image annotation — everything you need to make business boosting explainer videos!
+It’s product-worthy access to amazing features like screen recording, GIF creation, and snipping tools compatible with Mac and Windows— everything you need to make business boosting explainer videos!